IHE/PCC.APS/input/pagecontent/index.md

-**TAntepartum Summary is a content profile that defines the structure for the aggregation of significant events, diagnoses, and plans of care derived from the visits over the course of an antepartum episode. **
+**Antepartum Summary is a content profile that defines the structure for the aggregation of significant events, diagnoses, and plans of care derived from the visits over the course of an antepartum episode. **

-**TODO: Write your executive overview here.
-Usually a one paragraph explanation of what problem this implementation guide solves.**
+**This profile is intended to be a summary for supporting pregnancy care prior to and leading up to delivery.**

 <div markdown="1" class="stu-note">